Rod Dreher: The Benedict Option

-Various conferences and symposia have discussed the Benedict Option as an idea, as have Christian theologians and commentators.
+Various conferences and symposia have discussed the Benedict Option as an idea, as have theologians and commentators.
 The Reformed philosophical theologian James K. A. Smith, for instance, has written a number of critical responses to the idea, including one in which he argues that the world Dreher laments the loss of "tends to be white.
 And what seems to be lost is a certain default power and privilege."
-Dreher has repeatedly called these charges "motivated reasoning" on his blog.
-The "Christian Socialist" writer Elizabeth Bruenig has argued that Dreher's strategy of "withdrawing from conventional politics is difficult to parse with Christ's command that we love our neighbors".
+Dreher has repeatedly called these charges "motivated reasoning".
+The writer Elizabeth Bruenig has argued that Dreher's strategy of "withdrawing from conventional politics is difficult to parse with Christ's command that we love our neighbors".
 The Christian literary scholar Alan Jacobs has responded to these and other criticisms of The Benedict Option.
 The writer Leah Libresco has published a guide to the practical aspects of building "BenOp communities".

-Dreher's experience as a 2021 fellow at Hungary's Danube Institute and his observation of Viktor Orbán's government persuaded him that Christian conservatives could in fact still win and wield substantial political power.
-"Orbán was so unafraid, so unapologetic about using his political power to push back on the liberal élites in business and media and culture," Dreher told The New Yorkers Andrew Marantz in 2022.
+Dreher's experience as a 2021 fellow at Hungary's Danube Institute and his observation of Viktor Orbán's government persuaded him that Christian conservatives could still win and wield substantial political power.
+"Orbán was so unafraid, so unapologetic about using his political power to push back on the liberal élites in business and media and culture", Dreher told The New Yorkers Andrew Marantz in 2022.
 "It was so inspiring: this is what a vigorous conservative government can do if it's serious about stemming this horrible global tide of wokeness."
 Dreher also argued that the U.S. Republican Party needs "a leader with Orbán's vision—someone who can build on what Trumpism accomplished, without the egomania and inattention to policy, and who is not afraid to step on the liberals' toes."

 Political views

 Views on sexuality, sexual assault, and gender

-Dreher holds to what he describes as biblical Christian teaching on sexuality and gender, including on the sinfulness of same-sex sexual relations and the naturalness of male–female difference.
-Some writers have praised Dreher's insights into the fundamental nature of the social changes caused by the sexual revolution, but others have argued that Dreher has not sufficiently grappled with the problem of how conservative Christians should live alongside gay people, and have criticized the language Dreher has used to describe them.
+Dreher holds to what he calls biblical Christian teaching on sexuality and gender, including on the sinfulness of same-sex sexual relations and the naturalness of male–female difference.
+Some writers have praised Dreher's insights into the nature of the social changes caused by the sexual revolution; others have argued that Dreher has not sufficiently grappled with the problem of how conservative Christians should live alongside gay people, and have criticized the language Dreher has used to describe them.
 Dreher has published numerous articles expressing alarm at the growing visibility of transgender people in American society, which he sees as part of a "technology-driven revolution in our view of personhood."
-He has been described in The Guardian as "a man who appears to view fomenting transgender panic more as a vocation than a job."
+The Guardian has called Dreher "a man who appears to view fomenting transgender panic more as a vocation than a job."

 In September 2018, during Brett Kavanaugh's U.S. Supreme Court confirmation hearing, Dreher sided with those conservatives who minimized the importance of an alleged sexual assault by Kavanaugh when he was 17.
-Dreher tweeted: "I do not understand why the loutish drunken behavior of a 17 year old high school boy has anything to tell us about the character of a 53 year old judge."
+He tweeted: "I do not understand why the loutish drunken behavior of a 17 year old high school boy has anything to tell us about the character of a 53 year old judge."